 In Atlas Shrugged the legislators required all patents to be turned over to the Government so that every manufacturer could produce the best products.
 The result was that the talented individuals who had created those products began to vanish.
 The looters had relied on their greatness to fuel their own desires, without earning it.
 How will this translate to football?
 Well, as clubs find their academies aren’t sustainable, they’ll close them.
 The coaches that produced talented young players will disappear, and so will the talent.

 The Randian conclusion: football is doomed, and it’s your fault.

 Unless we release the shackles and let greatness rise uninhibited we are all doomed.
 Enough looting, enough talk of collective bargaining and ensuring smaller clubs get the income they ‘need’.
 If they were good enough at what they do, they would earn it.
-And if you understand all that, you’ve pretty much got Randian philosophy: if you’re poor don’t come whining to me about how hard it is.

 Follow Regista on Twitter: @regista_michael